GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/jobque_boost.rst

     * lambda is cloned to the new context.
     * new job is added to the job queue.
-    * once new job is invoked, lambda is invoked on the new context on the job thread.
+    * once new job is invoked, lambda is invoked on the new context on the job thread. note, this is never called if job-que is there.

 .. _function-_at_jobque_boost_c__c_new_thread__at_: